Alegruz/ComputerGraphicsStudies/External/slang/share/doc/slang/user-guide/a3-02-reference-capability-atoms.md

 `shader5_sm_5_0`
 > Capabilities required to use sm_5_0 features apart of GL_ARB_gpu_shader5

+`pack_vector`
+> Capabilities required to use pack/unpack intrinsics on packed vector data

 `subgroup_basic`
 > Capabilities required to use GLSL-style subgroup operations 'subgroup_basic'